-If you are a sole proprietor, then forming as an S-Corporation is most likely not worth it.
-There are a number of requirements and loops to jump through as an s-corp.
+If you are a sole proprietor, then forming an S-Corporation is most likely not worth it.
+There are a number of requirements and loops to jump through as an S-corp.
 This includes:

 Not only is it a hassle to jump through these hoops, but they can end up creating unnecessary expenses.